ZaeemTarrar/workbook-linux/README.md

     - `Cent OS`
     - `Suse` `OpenSuse`

+## Foundation

-## Kernal & Shell
+### Kernal

+Computer Program that allocates System Resources & Coordinate all the Details of the Computer Internals.
+Users Communicate with `OS` using `Shell`

 - `Applications`
-    - `Kernal` Computer Program that allocates System Resources & Coordinate all the Details of the Computer Internals.
-Users Communicate with `OS` using `Shell`
+    - `Kernal`
         - `CPU`
         - `Memory`
         - `Devices`

+### Shell

+It is a Command Line Interpreter (CLI).
+It translates User Commands to Kernal Understandable Commands

+**Shell Script**

+Contains List of Shell Commands in the Execution Order

 ## Main Directories/Folders